TARIFA, SOUTHERN SPAIN

 Large soaring migrants rely on thermals for lift.
 They are simply too big to power their own flight for long periods.
 Thermals are only created over land, so sea crossings become a problem.
 The Mediterranean is a major obstacle for birds heading south so they choose to cross at the narrowest point.
 In the western Mediterranean, the narrowest point is the ten miles between Tarifa and the Moroccan coast.
 The result is a bottle-neck for thousands of birds: Honey Buzzards, Black Kites, Booted Eagles, Short-toed Eagles, Montagu’s Harriers, Marsh Harriers, Griffon Vultures, Egyptian Vultures, Sparrowhawks, Common Buzzards, Ospreys, Lesser Kestrels, Common Kestrels, Hobbies, White Storks and Black Storks, plus the chance of rarities.
 After a productive week’s birding we will then head back to Malaga for our flight home.

+Hot and dry weather can be expected for much of the trip, although mornings are often pleasantly cool.
+Tarifa has its own microclimate, caused by the combination of coastal hills next to the Straits of Gibraltar.
+It tends to be cooler and damper than sites just a few miles away.
 Breakfast will be taken at about 7.30am most mornings, perhaps later if the previous day has been tiring.
 Basic fitness is all that is required.
 Full days will be spent in the field and short and medium length walks on the flat will be undertaken regularly.
 There are no uphill walks of any significance.

 ACCOMMODATION AND FOOD

 Full-board accommodation is provided, with three nights at the Hotel Manolo Mayo in Los Palacios and four nights at the Hotel Meson de Sancho near Tarifa.
 All rooms have en suite bathrooms.
-Packed lunches will be taken some days.
-On other days we will have lunch at the hotel, followed by a siesta if the weather is hot.

 PRICE INCLUDES …..